Willow Dawn Becker

 1. The first modern study of blood stains occurred in 1895.

 Blood spatter analysis, more professionally termed bloodstain pattern analysis (BPA), is not a new technique in the investigation of brutal crimes.
 In fact, it is thought to have been studied to some degree for centuries.
 However, the first surviving modern study of BPA occurred in 1895 when Eduard Piotrowski from the University of Krakow published a paper entitled “On the formation, form, direction and spreading of blood stains resulting from blunt trauma at the head”.
-The rather gruesome study that Piotrowski undertook involved covering one corner of room with white sheets and studying the blood patterns that appeared as he beat rabbits to death.
+The rather gruesome study that Piotrowski undertook involved covering one corner of the room with white sheets and studying the blood patterns that appeared as he beat rabbits to death.

 2. The Sam Sheppard case, which is thought to have been the inspiration for the television series and subsequent film The Fugitive, was instrumental in expanding the use of blood spatter analysis techniques in the U.S.

-On July 4th, 1954, Marilyn Sheppard, wife of prominent neurosurgeon Dr. Samuel Sheppard, was found bludgeoned to death in the Bay Village, Ohio home that the couple shared.
-Although Dr. Sheppard claimed to be asleep downstairs when he awoke to his wife’s cries and tried to stop the intruder from killing her, he was convicted of second-degree murder.
-His conviction was overturned by the U.S. Supreme Court in 1966 and he was granted a new trial, during which he was found not guilty.
 Testimony from the University of California at Berkeley biochemistry professor and forensic science pioneer Dr. Paul Kirk was thought to be integral to the new verdict.
 The crime scene was extremely bloody and the only blood found on Dr. Sheppard the morning the body was found was on one knee of his pants, which was not at all consistent with the idea that he was the perpetrator.
 Since that trial, blood spatter analysis has become much more widespread in the criminal court system.

 3. There is a difference between blood spatter patterns, blood drip stains, and blood transfer patterns.

-Although they are each a part of the forensic branch of blood spatter pattern analysis, there are distinct differences between blood spatter patterns, blood drip stains, and blood transfer patterns.
-Blood spatter patterns are what most people generally think of when it comes to blood spatter.
-These droplets of blood have been acted on by forces other than gravity, either being cast off of a weapon, or spraying from a victim onto a surface.
-The shape and size of these droplets can help to determine the positioning of a victim, the type of weapon used, and the force used in the crime.
 On the other hand, blood drip stains appear when only gravity works on the blood.
-It may fall from an open wound on a victim or perpetrator, or may drip off of a piece of clothing or a weapon.
+It may fall from an open wound on a victim or perpetrator or may drip off of a piece of clothing or a weapon.
 These types of patterns can help determine in which direction and at what speed the person or object was moving at the time of the blood drip.
 Finally, blood transfer patterns occur when blood moves between objects by way of a conveyance like a hand, shoe, or piece of fabric.
-These could be the result of a struggle, or an attempt of a perpetrator to clean up or escape quickly.
+These could be the result of a struggle, or an attempt by a perpetrator to clean up or escape quickly.

 4. The surface where the blood lands can have a tremendous impact on the interpretation of the blood spatter.